NMM Research Group Capabilities

 Isothermal aging experiments

-The NMM isothermal treatment lab has multiple benchtop muffle furnaces with capacities that range from 5.8 liters to 36 liters and temperatures from 100 °C up to 1300 °C long term (thousands of hours), or 1600°C short term (hours).
-The mean temperature is maintained at +/-5°C (default) with +/- 2 °C over thousands of hours not uncommon.
+The NMM isothermal aging laboratory has multiple benchtop muffle furnaces with capacities that range from 5.8 liters to 36 liters and temperatures from 300 °C up to 1400 °C long term (thousands of hours), or up to 1600°C short term (hours).
+The mean temperature is maintained at +/-5°C (default) with +/- 2 °C over thousands of hours is not uncommon.
 We have a maintenance plan that includes spare parts and back up furnace capacity such that in the event of equipment failure a treatment can continue without extended delay, generally less than 3 days.
-Our temperature monitoring and control system includes multiple thermocouples for each furnace and application of statistical process control methods monitoring long term stability of the furnace, thermocouples and the data acquisition system.
-Our thermocouple library includes types (K, N, B, J, E, C, R, S), redundant DAS including battery back-up data loggers.
-We have been working towards establishing our capability as a secondary temperature calibration laboratory for our work, and our assets include a high accuracy thermowell (Fluke 9144), a secondary platinum resistance thermometer (sPRT) (Fluke 5609), and a high temperature (to 1000°C) sPRT (Fluke 5624).
-The lab is located at the Advanced Technology and Manufacturing Institute (ATAMI) on the Corvallis HP campus.
+Our temperature monitoring and control system includes multiple thermocouples for each furnace with the reported data evaluated using statistical process control methods in the monitoring of the long-term stability of the furnaces, thermocouples and the data acquisition system.
+Our thermocouple library includes types (K, N, B, J, E, C, R, S), and calibration assets include a high accuracy thermowell (Fluke 9144), and a secondary platinum resistance thermometer (sPRT) (Fluke 5609).
+The lab is located at the Advanced Technology and Manufacturing Institute (ATAMI) on the Corvallis HP, Inc. campus.

 Isothermal Aging Laboratory located at ATAMI